ekoontz/menard/doc/sem-vs-mod.md

 # Example Expression Representations

-Here we'll use the example sentence "the small orange dog that you see hunts a mouse stealthily" and its constituent phrases:
+Here we'll use the example sentence "the small orange dog that you see hunts a grey mouse stealthily" and its constituent phrases:

 ## `[s [np the [nmod [nmod small [nmod orange cat]] [cp that [s/ you see]]]] [vmod [vp hunts a mouse] stealthily]]`